Nicholas2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ####10.
 No more javascript####

-*find . type f -name | rm *.js :  a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+*find . -type f -name | rm *.js :  a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+####11.
+Don't just count your directories, make your directories count####

+*find . -type d ! -path |wc -l :  a script that counts the number of directories and sub-directories in the current directory.